Stockbridge School: Demise

 Maeder retired as headmaster of Stockbridge in 1971, and was followed in relatively quick succession by headmasters Thomas Newman and Richard Nurse.
 The school closed in 1976 largely due to difficult U.S. demographic and economic trends of the era, which resulted in declining enrollment and debt, and the shut-down of many small boarding schools in New England.
 In the introduction to Gunter Nabel's "A Fight For Human Rights - Documents of The Stockbridge School," alumnus Benjamin Barber is quoted as proposing an additional hypothesis for the school's demise: the then-radical ideals upon which the school was founded in the 1940s, notably racially integrated coeducation, had become mainstream by the 1970s.
 The school had fulfilled its founder's goals, and therefore was no longer needed.

 The campus later became the site of the DeSisto School, an unrelated organization, also now defunct.
 In April 2009 the DeSisto parcel was sold at auction to Sheehan Health Group (a nursing home concern) for about $1.35 million, while extensive areas to the north and south of the former campus that were previously held by the Maeder family as forest and meadows had been subject to residential subdivision and development.

 Alumni and former staff

 The alumnus most closely associated with Stockbridge School is Arlo Guthrie, whose arrest for littering by Stockbridge police shortly after graduation in 1965 inspired the song "Alice's Restaurant".
 Alice Brock had been the school librarian before opening a lunch counter in Stockbridge.
 Ray Brock, husband of Alice, was a shop teacher at the school.

-Other notable alumni include comedian Chevy Chase, physician Kenneth C. Edelin (who later taught at the school), and political theorist Benjamin Barber.
+Other notable alumni include comedian Chevy Chase, physician Kenneth C. Edelin (who later taught at the school), political theorist Benjamin Barber, and pioneering electronic music producer Robert Margouleff.